PhilanthropiCat/PiCa-Docs/docs/Nodes.md

 __parents__: An array where the parent nodes are stored.

-## ExpNode
+## SinhNode

-The ExpNode node is used to evaluate the a number or variable raise to anothe variable.
-This node takes two other nodes as parameters.
+The SinhNode node is used to evaluate the hyperbolic sine of a node's value.
+This node takes one node as parameter.

 The attributes of the node are:

 __value__: The value of the parameter node.

-__coefficient__: The number or variable that will be raise to a power.
+__result__: The result of the hyperbolic sine of the node value.

+__gradient__: Where the gradient of the node is to be stored.

+__children__: An array where the child nodes are stored.

+__parents__: An array where the parent nodes are stored.

+## CoshNode

+The CoshNode node is used to evaluate the hyperbolic cosine of a node's value.
+This node takes one node as parameter.

+The attributes of the node are:

+__value__: The value of the parameter node.

+__result__: The result of the hyperbolic cosine of the node value.

+__gradient__: Where the gradient of the node is to be stored.

+__children__: An array where the child nodes are stored.

+__parents__: An array where the parent nodes are stored.

+## TanhNode

+The TanhNode node is used to evaluate the hyperbolic tangent of a node's value.
+This node takes one node as parameter.

+The attributes of the node are:

+__value__: The value of the parameter node.

-__result__: The result of the operation.
+__result__: The result of the hyperbolic tangent of the node value.

 __gradient__: Where the gradient of the node is to be stored.

 __children__: An array where the child nodes are stored.

 __parents__: An array where the parent nodes are stored.